-Hand dug wells can come in many forms, from simple holes in the ground with limited protection, to covered wells with a handpump for extracting the water.
+Hand dug wells are widely used around the world as a water source.
+They can come in many forms, from simple holes in the ground with limited protection, to covered wells with a handpump for extracting the water.

 - Wells should be dug during the dry season, to ensure the availability of water during all seasons.